 Other liabilities encompass both intragovernmental and those with the public.
 Major other liabilities include Other Liabilities with Related Budgetary Obligations.
-The largest of these with the public include Grants and Agreements of \$984 million and \$726 million, and Accrued Liabilities for Technical and Other Services of \$184 million and \$130 million, as of September 30, 2023 and September 30, 2022, respectively.
+The largest of these with the public include Grants and Agreements of \$726 million, and Accrued Liabilities for Technical and Other Services of \$130 million.